 Marijuana use and addiction are most pronounced in America’s young people.
-Of those going to rehabilitation for Weed Addiction, 45 percent are under 21 years of age.
+Of those going to rehabilitation for addiction to weed, 45 percent are under 21 years of age.
 When those 24 and younger are included, the percentage rises to 55.
 Thus it is important to let our youth know the risks, rather than letting them accept the decriminalization campaigns without rebuttal.

 Specific Damages Associated with Marijuana Use